Planning

 Stage 2 - Hillview Solar Farm

 The 250–300 MW Hillview Solar Farm is in the early stages of planning.
-ACE Power submitted a Scoping Report to the Department of Planning, Housing & Infrastructure earlier this year.
+ACE Power submitted a Scoping Report to the Department of Planning, Housing & Infrastructure in 2024.
 SEARs have now been issued for this project – the SEARs outline the areas of the projects that will need to be assessed in the EIS.

 Visit the NSW planning portal to read the Scoping Report and SEARs for this project.